EdTComeau/edtcomeau.github.io/_posts/2022-07-18-TheBraveLearner.md

 - You can afford it
 - Homeschooling sounds exciting to you
 - Homeschooling works for your child
+- You have time to spare

 Reasons NOT to homeschool
 - A lot of added responsibilities as parent
 - A lot of added stress
 - Might not be right for every child
-- You need to socialize your child more
+- You really need to socialize your child more

 There was one study that found that parents "Heavily involved" in their children’s education end up better off than their homeschooled counterparts.
 This may be the alternative here.